timeteam/timeteam.github.io/_posts/Fiction/2018-07-09-the-captain-and-the-enemy.md

 Graham Greene's last novel.

 Measured reveal of the layers of memory, meaning, understanding.
 Young lad won from his father by The Captain in a backgammon (or was it chess?) game.
-Growing up and slowly learning more, but not enough, of The Captain, Panama, the Sandanistas and so on.
+Growing up and slowly learning more, but not enough, of The Captain, Liza, Panama, the Sandanistas, love, trust and so on.

 Masterful.
 Surely Kazuo Ishiguro is his literary heir.